sarabjeetsingh1712/AddressBook/README.md

 It can be tested by running the @SpringBootTest class **com.reece.addressbook.AddressBookApplicationTests**.
 This class will create data before running the test cases.

-**Operation Exposed**
+**Operations Exposed**

-Below is the list of operation exposed to maintain an Address Book:
+Below is the list of operations exposed to maintain an Address Book.
+Each operation information also provides insight regarding sample requests and responses.

 **updateAddressBook**